POP1912/odin-recipes/README.md

 # odin-recipes
-TOP foundations course first project "Recipes"
+The Odin Project(TOP) foundations course first project "Recipes"

+In this course, I may be implementing my learning on Basic HTML and CSS.